CraigGabel/BassProject/README.md

 The project is currently (01/03/2020) dormant.
 It is in the middle of transitioning away from RDB to json files.
 Only chords and scales have made the transition (licks and jam progressions are yet to transition).

+Execute bass_proj.jar to run code.

-You will need to install JavaFX to run this code.
+You will need to install JavaFX to modify this code.

 to install JavaFX in Eclipse:
 1)	Go to help menu -> install new software…